-Most stores in Canada have to abide by the Scanners Code of Practice. ( SEE list below) The code was created to prevent consumers from being cheated at a register if the item scans at a higher value compared to the store shelf.
+Most stores in Canada have to abide by the Scanners Code of Practice by a voluntary code ( SEE list below).
+The code was created to prevent consumers from being cheated at a register if the item scanned price is higher than the store shelf.

 Not everyone is aware of SCOP, but you can save money if you learn about it.

-SCOP rules are simple: If you purchase an item that scans for a higher price than the store shelf, then you either get it for free, or you get a discount.
+SCOP rules are simple: If you purchase an item that scans for a higher price than the store shelf, you either get it for free or a discount.

 You purchase a bag of candy but are surprised to notice the price is $3.00 higher at the register.
 You confirm the store shelf has it listed at a lower price.
 The cashier must give you the item for free.
 If the bag of candy is worth more than $10, then the maximum you get is a $10 discount.

-You buy 5 bags of candy, and all of them scan at a higher price than the store tag.
-You will only get the first bag of candy free.
+You buy five bags of candy, and all of them scan at a higher price than the store tag.
+You will only get the first bag of candy-free.
 SCOP does not apply to multiple items.
-But you will receive the rest of the multiple items at Shelf price.
+But you will receive the rest of the various items at Shelf price.

 Price tags that are on the products do not count.
 SCOP only applies to the stickers on store shelves.
 However, any product in the store qualifies.

 For example, you bought a pack of gum at the store.
 There is no price tag on it.
 But there is one on the counter where the cashier rings out items.
 If that cash register has an older pricing system that can’t be updated in time to reflect new prices, then SCOP still applies to these products.